jmvaldeolmillos/Getting_and_Cleaning_Data_Coursera/README.md

 5. This R script creates two files:
 	+ dataSetStep4.txt (or csv): Dataset with 10299 rows and 68 cols.
 (Step4).
 	+ dataSetStep5.txt (or csv): Dataset witn 180 rows and 68 cols.
 (Step5).
+6. To obtain the data in csv format, uncomment the line in the script.